nicco99/react-hooks-react-app-example/README.md

 After installing, restart your browser, then go to `http://localhost:3000` to view our React application.
-Open your browser's developer tools, and find the **Components** tab.
+Open your browser's developer tools, and find the **Componetns** tab.
 Here, you'll see the component hierarchy with information about all the components we're using so far in the app!

 ![React Developer Tools Screenshot](https://curriculum-content.s3.amazonaws.com/phase-2/react-hooks-react-app-example/devtools.png)